Sex Drive (film)

-Sex Drive is a 2008 American road comedy film about a high school graduate who goes on a road trip to have sex with a girl he met online.
-It is based on the young adult novel All the Way by American author Andy Behrens.
-The film was directed by Sean Anders, and stars Josh Zuckerman, Amanda Crew, Clark Duke, Seth Green, and James Marsden, while Katrina Bowden, Alice Greczyn, Michael Cudlitz, Dave Sheridan, and David Koechner appear in supporting roles.
-It was released in North America on October 17, 2008, and in the United Kingdom on January 9, 2009.
-The film received mixed reviews, with the performances of Duke, Marsden, and Green receiving praise.
+Sex Drive is a 2008 road comedy film directed by Sean Anders, written by Sean Anders and John Morris, and starring Josh Zuckerman, Amanda Crew, Clark Duke, Seth Green, and James Marsden.
+Based on the young adult novel All the Way by American author Andy Behrens, the film follows a high school graduate who goes on a road trip to have sex with a girl he met online.
+Katrina Bowden, Alice Greczyn, Michael Cudlitz, Dave Sheridan, and David Koechner appear in supporting roles.

+Sex Drive was released in North America on October 17, 2008, and in the United Kingdom on January 9, 2009.
+The film received mixed reviews from critics, with the performances of Duke, Marsden, and Green receiving praise.